 So, yes, study your craft.
 Read about the experiences of those who came before you.
 Discover the differences in approach from one writer to another.
 But don’t get so caught up in finding out about writing that you never write anything.
-Every week, I come in contact with multiple people who are in that endless loop or “finding out” about writing, who bandy about these buzzword and toss out the labels they’ve adopted for themselves so they can achieve some perceived connection with other people.
-Who talk about what they’re going to write, tell people they’re writers, but they never actually write anything.
+Every week, I come in contact with multiple people in that endless loop or “finding out” about writing.
+They bandy about these buzzword and toss out the labels they’ve adopted for themselves, so they can achieve some perceived connection with other people.
+I guess that’s a human connection need?
+Fair enough.
+But they’re also the ones who talk about what they’re going to write, tell people they’re writers, but they never actually write anything.
+That’s different.

 Stick your arse in the chair and write the damn words down.